raufzer/1cs-ai-fundamentals-assignments/search-algorithms-assignments/shortest-path-algerian-cities/README.md

 - Implement the **A\*** search algorithm to find the shortest path between two cities in Algeria.
 - Visualize the path on an interactive map using **Folium**.
 - Allow users to select start and end points directly on the map.
+- Provide a **Jupyter Notebook** version of the implementation for better interactivity.

 ---